My hubby Tom and I decided to venture to Wendy’s for supper. I intended to order a chicken wrap and a sour cream & chives baked potato.

 To be a little more accurate, I was actually on my shower bench.
-My favorite music was blasting, the door was closed, and I was crying my own river.
+A Justin Timberlake song was blasting, the door was closed, and I was crying my own river.
 Yes, that entire episode was about my own inability to walk.
 It never stops.
 The sadness disguises itself.
 How long can one mourn something?
 This time I let the tears flow freely, I was safe behind closed doors.
 I didn’t have to pretend.
 I didn’t have to be strong.
 I just let myself feel the pain.
 I recognize the resentment.
 I love my hubby, but sometimes I probably resent the simple fact that he can walk.
 How awful!
 So, I cried.

 I never like him to see me cry.
 I’m confident he can’t hear.

 So, I cried.
 I felt cleansed and soothed by the tears.
 A small victory now that I think about it that I was able to sit alone with myself and just let go and cry my little eyes out.

 An hour later, there’s a knock at the door.
 He says, “Hey, you alright?”